-The CoP-T is a project designed to improve the transition outcomes for students with disabilities.
-Three small communities have been convened to address improving the transitions of students a) from early childhood programs to the school districts; b) from secondary schools to post-secondary education, employment and community living; and c) with social and emotional needs to and from behavioral interventions.
-The communities will develop a guidance document for the Wyoming Department of Education by December 2013 that will recommend improved transition practices for every school district in the state.
+The community developed recommendations for Wyoming stakeholders to improve the transitions of students in three identified critical areas: a) transition from early childhood programs to the school districts; b) transition from secondary schools to post-secondary education, employment and community living; and c) transitions of students with social, emotional, and behavioral needs to and from behavioral interventions.

 The CAC consults with the WIND Executive Director regarding the development of the UCEDD’s five year plan, reviews and comments annually on WIND’s progress in meeting the projected goals contained in the five year plan, and makes recommendations to the WIND Executive Director regarding and proposed revisions to the five year plan.